asdf1879/COA/ideas/HHN.md

-Add you ideas in this directory
+Add you ideas in this directoryhello